rismm/tp/docs/DeveloperGuide.md

 - `Ui`: To notify the user about the successful execution of `NewCommand`
 - `FileManager`: To save the new item added onto the hard disk

-The following sequence diagram shows the execution of a NewCommand
+The following sequence diagram shows the execution of a NewCommand<br>
 ![NewCommandSequence](uml-diagrams/NewCommandSequence.png)

 1. The `SuperTracker` class calls the `execute` method of `NewCommand`